 Now, I must say, as I’m writing this it is snowing, and there is talk of more snowstorms in the very near future.
 This is not the kind of weather that gets you ready for spring.
 It’s the kind of weather that prolongs the winter cabin fever, and leaves you longing for sunshine.

-And, who says we can’t cook away the last of the winter doldrums?
+Who says we can’t cook away the last of the winter doldrums?

-Take a look inside.
-Cabbage, potatoes, and of course, corned beef.
+Take a look inside: cabbage, potatoes, and of course, corned beef.

-- 1 c chopped cabbage
+- 1 large head green cabbage

-- 2 c corned beef, cooked and cut into small chunks
+- 2 c cooked corned beef, diced

 - 2 c leftover mashed potatoes*